i.e., how we do what we do!

 Expected follow-up work including but not limited to “at home work” can also be recorded.
 Modern directives often ask how successful completion of the lesson will be known.
 Teachers need to be prepared to answer administrative queries, by clearly defining expected and hoped for outcomes.
 When the course succeeds, these will describe only a fraction of learner accomplishment and longer-term processes.

 What follows is one variation on this theme.
 The blank form can be copied onto a computer (as a template) for easy regeneration.
 Individual subjects, courses and approaches will suggest modifications, but be careful to consider the key concepts in one way or another.
+The form for the lesson can be copied.
+All rights relinquished.
+It will appear later on this “page.”

 Good planning is like designing a bill of fare.
 Once the meal has begun, activity and discussion may take quite a few turns.
 Both the order and the timing may be affected as events unfold.
 Try not to adhere too rigidly to the plan.
 Permission to be flexible must be self-taught.